axisofstevil/axisofstevil.com/_posts/2005-04-29-steve-zissou.md

 ---

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/zizzotop.jpg "Stevezissou1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/zizzobottom.jpg "Stevezissou2"[id_3]: https://d3e878vmunx8cm.cloudfront.net/assets/zizoside.jpg "Stevezissoubar"
-This illustrious company is founded on the principle that everyone can be successful and have a voice to speak their ideas, even people as plain as the name given to millions of people each year, Steve!
-Every so often, the Axis of Stevil takes pleasure in shining the proverbial spotlight on a Steve who shows excellence in their field.

 In an ongoing effort to promote progress, The Axis of Stevil would like to salute you: